anshshori2002/VirtualWear/README.md

 # VirtualWear

 **VirtualWear** is a web-based application that allows users to try on clothing virtually.
-It enables users to upload an image of themselves and a clothing item, then uses a third-party API to perform a virtual try-on, displaying the clothing item on the user's image.
+Users can upload an image of themselves along with a clothing item.
+The backend, powered by Kestra, processes the inputs and displays the clothing item on the user's image.

 ![screenshot](https://github.com/anshshori2002/VirtualWear/blob/main/Screenshot%20(33).png)
 ![screenshot](https://github.com/anshshori2002/VirtualWear/blob/main/Screenshot%20(34).png)